TensorFlow¶

 module load python

-source tfenv/bin/activate
+source tf_env/bin/activate

 python tf_test.py

-Simple GPU job using conda¶
+Simple GPU job using Conda¶

-This assumes an existing conda env named tensorgpu
+This assumes an existing Conda env named tensorgpu

-created as shown above.
+as shown above.

 #!/bin/bash